 Excellent range of 150 miles.
 Optimized for 4K and 1080p channels.
-Solid construction.
 Simple to mount on the roof or in the attic.
 Bundled with a mounting plate.
-Conveniently designed rotation button helps you find the best signal.
+Able to find the best signal with rotation button.

 Only supports 2 TVs without a coaxial cable.

 Streamlined design.
 Clear Circuit technology provides vivid picture quality.
 Amplified noise is ultra-low.
 Able to find the best signal within seconds due to its flat design.

 Extra-long 18-foot cable may be too much for some users.